neural-reckoning/snn_workshop_2020/README.md

 ## Registration

 Registration will be required but free and open.
-The registration link will be posted soon.
+[Register here](https://www.eventbrite.co.uk/e/spiking-neural-networks-as-universal-function-approximators-tickets-114419361390) and you will receive an email before the event with the Zoom URL.

 ## Agenda (draft)